Updated June 8, 2023

 Step 2 – Registration

-This step is required only if the user generates the pair of key.
+This step is required only if the user generates the pair of keys.
 If RA generates the pair of a key for the user, then key registration is done in the 1st step only.
 A user sends his/her public key and some other information to the RA.
 This software provides a wizard where users enter details and submit.
 Then the data travel through the network and reach the RA.
-After that user request for the certificate will be registered, and the format for the certificate request has been standardized.
+After that user request for the certificate will be registered, and the format for the certificate request will be standardized.
 This process is called a CSR (Certificate Signing request).

 Step 3 – Verification

-After the registration process complete, RA identifies the user credentials.
+After the registration process is complete, RA identifies the user credentials.

 Step 4 – Certificate Creation

-After all the above-mentioned processes completed, RA passed all the details to the CA. CA cross verifies all the details and generates a digital certificate for the user.
+After all the above-mentioned processes were completed, RA passed all the details to the CA. CA cross-verifies all the details and generates a digital certificate for the user.
 CA sends the certificate to the user and keeps one copy of that to keep the records.
 The Copy of the certificate is stored in the certificate directory.

 Types of Digital Certificates